-Flexible working hours are often highly rated on the list of wishes by potential employees, as they make it easier to combine work and leisure.
-A 40-hour week with core working hours offers only limited flexibility.
-Employees who either have to or want to reduce their working hours are often left with just the option of part-time work, which is usually accompanied by financial disadvantages.
-However, this does not necessarily has to be the case if both, employee and employer, are prepared to establish an innovative work time model.
-In this context, so-called job sharing is being used more and more often.
+Flexible working hours are at the top of the employees' wish list because this allows them to better combine work and spare time.
+A forty-hour week with core working hours offers only limited flexibility.
+Employees who have to or want to reduce their working hours for a variety of reasons are often left with only the option of part-time work, which usually also entails financial losses.
+Besides, this can also lead to tensions with the employer, who is obliged to allow part-time work, but may still have a higher workload and thus need more working time.
+However, this does not necessarily have to be the case if both employee and employer are willing to establish an innovative working time model.
+In this context, job sharing is being used more and more often.

-Job sharing, what is it?
-In short, it is the splitting of a full-time job into two (or more) employees (job sharer or tandem partner).
-The employees manage the job together instead of each managing a separate area.
-The time management is therefore very flexible and the splitting of the job does not have to be half/half.
-Depending on the wishes of the tandem partners, almost any combination from 60/40, 70/30 to 80/20 is possible.
+Companies such as SAP, Daimler, and Bosch are demonstrating job sharing even at the management level.
+What is job sharing?
+In short, it is classically the division of a full-time job between two (or more) employees (job-sharer or tandem partner).
+The employees fill the position together and not each of them a separate area.
+Time management is very flexible and the division of the position does not have to be half/half.
+Depending on the wishes of the tandem partners, almost any combination is possible, from 60/40, 70/30 to 80/20.

 In principle, job sharing offers employees the possibility of part-time work and flexible working hours.
-This creates more time for private life and allows employees a better management of their career and family.
-Of course, that is not all!
-This working time model is also suitable for different hierarchical levels and highly qualified activities.
-While part-time work often discourages many employees because they are afraid of being permitted to supervise less exciting projects through less working time, this concern is eliminated by job sharing with a tandem partner.
-Because the job is carried out and managed together, there is always the possibility of exchanging ideas, obtaining advice, learning from the partner and positively influencing his learning process.
-Often this also increases the motivation of the employees and ensures more job satisfaction.
+This leaves each sharer more time for private life and contributes to better management of work and family.
+But there is more to it than that!
+This working time model is suitable for different hierarchical levels and highly qualified jobs.
+While part-time work often puts many employees off, as they fear that they will be able to supervise less exciting projects due to less working time, this worry does not apply to job sharing with a tandem partner.
+Since the job is carried out and managed jointly, there is always the possibility to exchange ideas, get advice, learn from the partner, and positively influence the partner's learning process.
+Often this also increases the motivation of the employees.
+Ultimately, this leads to greater job satisfaction.